mgoubran/MeuralPaint/README.md

 QuickPaint using pre-trained styles (models) or TrainStyle a new model on a new style

-A TensorFlow implementation for feed forward CNN fast neural style transfer, based on  [1-3].
+a TensorFlow implementation for feed forward CNN fast neural style transfer, based on  [1-3].

 works with different versions of pre-trained TF models